swcarpentry/make-novice/setup.md

 Python2 or Python3, Numpy and Matplotlib are required.
-They can be installed separately, but the easiest approach is to install Anaconda python <https://www.continuum.io/downloads> which includes all of the necessary python software.
+They can be installed separately, but the easiest approach is to install [Anaconda](https://www.anaconda.com/distribution/) which includes all of the necessary python software.

 [zip-file]: {{ page.root }}/files/make-lesson.zip